madjugglers/pattern-book/01_maj_pattern_book.md

   my catching hand!"
 * **You herniated my ZOC.** Said if a pass forced extension and excessive effort in the catching.
 * **ZOC**.
   Zone of Catchability.
-The volume near a passer where they can catch passes with high probability.
+The volume near a juggler in which successful catches are probable.
  Peter Kaseman has the largest ZOC in Madison.
 * **ZOOS**. (sounds like the Greek god Zeus)  Zone of occupied space.
 Space occupied by a moving juggler.

 ## Random Tips on Passing Patterns